smarjmand/Django-Articles-Project/README.md

 # Django Articles Website
-this is a website to create/read articles
+This is a website to create/read articles
+There are 2 Types of users : Writer & Client
+There are 2 Types of articles : Premium & Standard Zarrinpal is used to buy subscription

 ## project images :